tc39/proposal-temporal/docs/duration.md

 | **PT0S**             | Zero |
 | **P0D**              | Zero |

-> **NOTE:** According to the ISO 8601 standard, weeks are not allowed to appear together with any other units, and durations can only be positive.
+> **NOTE:** According to the ISO 8601-1 standard, weeks are not allowed to appear together with any other units, and durations can only be positive.
-> As an extension to the standard, ISO 8601-2 allows a sign character at the start of the string.
-> As an additional extension, Temporal supports combining weeks with other units.
+> As extensions to the standard, ISO 8601-2 allows a sign character at the start of the string, and allows combining weeks with other units.
 > If you intend to use a string such as **P3W1D**, **+P1M**, or **-P1M** for interoperability, note that other programs may not accept it.

 ## Constructor